Homemade Honey-sweetened dark chocolate bars.

 Truth be told, I’m not really a huge fan of honey-sweetened EVERYTHING.

-So, I was kind of concerned the chocolate would taste very honey-y.
+So, I was kind of concerned the chocolate would taste very honey-y and yummy-y.
 But happily, it didn’t!

 What I came up with was lovely.
 It was a bit grainy because I used raw honey that was granulated and I didn’t want to heat it, but if you use a fully liquid honey it does come out quite a bit smoother.
 The finished chocolate has no noticeable honey, though.